Baggara Arabs

 The Baggāra mostly speak their distinct dialect, known as Chadian Arabic.
 However the Baggāra of Southern Kordofan, due to contact with the sedentary population and the Sudanese Arab camel herders of Kordofan, has led to some Sudanese Arabic influence on the dialect of that zone.
 They also have a common traditional mode of subsistence, nomadic cattle herding, although nowadays many lead a settled existence.
 Nevertheless, collectively they do not all necessarily consider themselves one people, i.e., a single ethnic group.
 The term "baggara culture" was introduced in 1994 by Braukämper.

 The political use of the term baggāra in Sudan is to denote a large group of closely related cattle-owning Arabic speaking tribes that reside traditionally in the Southern parts of Darfur and Kordofan who mixed extensively with the native people they live with in the region, in particular the Fur people, Nuba peoples and Fula people.
-Many are simply just the descendants of pre-existing indigenous tribes who have been arabized.
-The bulk of "Baggara Arabs" live in Chad and Sudan, with small minorities in Nigeria, Cameroon, Niger, Central African Republic and South Sudan.
+The bulk of Baggara Arabs live in Chad and Sudan, with small minorities in Niger, Central African Republic, South Sudan, Cameroon, and northern Nigeria.
 Those who are still nomads migrate seasonally between grazing lands in the wet season and river areas in the dry season.

 Their common language is known to academics by various names, such as Chadian Arabic, taken from the regions where the language is spoken.
 For much of the 20th century, this language was known to academics as "Shuwa Arabic", but "Shuwa" is a geographically and socially parochial term that has fallen into disuse among linguists specializing in the language, who instead refer to it as "Chadian Arabic" depending on the origin of the native speakers being consulted for a given academic project.
+The term Shuwa is said to be of Kanuri origin.